das-saptarshi/codes/README.md

 # codes
-This repository contains all the questions solved by me in different programming languages.
+This repository contains all the coding problems solved by me in different programming languages.